Benjamin S. Harris, M.D., M.P.H.

 Biography

-Benjamin S. Harris, M.D., M.P.H, is board certified in Obstetrics and Gynecology (OB/GYN) and board eligible in Reproductive Endocrinology and Infertility (REI).
+Benjamin S. Harris, M.D., M.P.H, is board certified in Obstetrics and Gynecology (OB/GYN) and Reproductive Endocrinology and Infertility (REI).
 He is proud to serve his patients and community by providing comprehensive fertility services, education, and reproductive surgery.

 Born in Durham and raised in Chapel Hill, North Carolina, Dr. Harris earned his undergraduate degree, Doctor of Medicine, and Master of Public Health from the University of North Carolina at Chapel Hill.
 He then completed his residency training in OB/GYN at Duke University Medical Center in Durham, North Carolina, where he served as an Administrative Chief Resident.
 From there, Dr. Harris continued his training at Duke University Medical Center to complete his fellowship in REI.
 During this time, Dr. Harris was recognized for his excellence in research, education, and leadership.